DataBrewery/cubes/doc/aggregate.rst

 .. note::

-    See the :mod:`browser` module documentation for reference.
+    See the :mod:`backend` documentation for reference.

 ROLAP with SQL backend
 ======================